naomijub/wooridb/README.md

 ## Usage
 * Responses are in `Ron` format, support for `JSON` and `EDN` will be done later by using features.
 * For now only persistent local memory is used.
-Support for `S3`, `PsotgresDB` and `DynamoDB` will be done later by using features.
+Support for `S3`, `PostgreSQL` and `DynamoDB` will be done later by using features.
 * More info at **TODOS**.

 ## Transactions: